 Our most able students are making excellent progress compared to national standards.

-In 2016 our high prior attaining students performed positively in the progress 8 measure, with a score of +0.06 compared to 0 nationally.
-Students study a broad and balanced curriculum and some highlights in 2016 included:
+In 2017 our high prior attaining students performed well in the progress 8 measure, with a score of +0.3 For English and +0.5 for Maths compared to 0 nationally, showing them to be braodly in line or above national figures in these core subjects.
+Students study a broad and balanced curriculum.

 In a recent survey of year 11 parents 100 % of parents who responded felt that their child was challenged and supported at St Peter’s School, that the school had high expectations for their child and that their child received regular feedback and made good progress.

-High prior attaining students are also invited to join the Stretch and Reach (year 7) and Stretch and Challenge (year 8) clubs, they work with departments (including Science, Humanties and Languages) to particiapte in extra curricular activities which extend learning beyond the classroom.
+High prior attaining students are invited to join the Stretch and Challenge clubs, they work with departments to participate in extra curricular activities which extend learning beyond the classroom.

 STEM Scholars 2020